 Hope by the Bay

-Somehow, this year I find myself the chairperson of the planning committee for the walk, so don't make me look bad here.
-Need a team and some fundraising dollars to be able to show my face on event day.
-Please join us, whether in person, in spirit or via your wallet, for this 14th year participating in an event for the National Brain Tumor Society.
+This year's event is a virtual combined national event to keep us all safe and maximize our reach.
+Please join us, whether virtually, in spirit or via your wallet, for this, my 15th year participating in an event for the National Brain Tumor Society.
 Every penny gives patients and their families hope and every million gets us closer to a world where brain tumors are not a death sentence.
 Help me spread hope and save lives.